 We also know that one of the descendants of Alexander Lightbody's son inherited two paintings - one by the Glasgow Boy Alexander Mann R. O. I. (1853-1908) and the other by a Dean at Glasgow School of Art, Alexander Coutts Fraser (1886-1939).
 So, whether this might indicate he knew these painters we can't really tell unless further information comes to light.

-From trying to gather together snippets of family history, we believe Alexander Lightbody possibly had only one arm and it is also possible that this happened in a mining accident as one of his paintings depicts an accident in a coal mine.
+From trying to gather together snippets of family history, we believe Alexander Lightbody possibly had only one arm and it is also possible that this happened in a mining accident as one of his paintings depicts an accident in a coal mine (see further down this page).
 He appears on his 1877 marriage certificate as a coalminer with usual residence as Boghead.
 He perhaps became an artist after this accident.